RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 1. Put your SD card or USB drive in your Wii.
 2. Launch the Homebrew Channel on your Wii.
-3. Launch Wii Mod Lite.
+3. Launch YAWM ModMii Edition.
-4. Using the +Control Pad on your Wii Remote, navigate to `WAD Manager`, and then navigate to the `wad` folder.
+4. Select the device you have put the RiiConnect24 files on.
-5. Highlight all the WADs in the folder by pressing the + Button to select them.
+5. Highlight all the WADs in the `wad` folder by pressing the + Button to select them.
 When all of the WADs are selected, press A twice to install the WADs.
 6. If you get an error saying a title with a higher version is already installed (error -1035), go back to the WAD selection menu and press the - Button on the highlighted WAD to uninstall it, then try installing it again.
 7. After they are successfully installed, press the HOME Button to exit back to the Homebrew Channel.